DanielJean007/RPI_LIRC_NodeJS-Project/README.md

     2 - https://github.com/localtunnel/localtunnel

-# What do do after following all the above steps?
+# What to do after following all the steps above?
   1 - Moving things around:

     1.1 - For lirc_web